What is International Day of Persons with Disabilities?

 - Be inclusive: Think about how you can be more inclusive in your school, organisation or in the wider community.

-- Make a donation: Want to support the cause without the hassle of a fundraiser?
-Simply make a donation online or over the phone and help children globally who are excluded because of their disability.
+- Make a monthly donation: Want to support the cause without the hassle of a fundraiser?
+Simply make a monthly donation online and you can help children globally who are excluded because of their disability.